Riserva Naturale Pian di Spagna e Lago di Mezzola

-The Riserva Naturale Pian di Spagna e Lago di Mezzola is a nature reserve in Lombardy, Italy.
-The reserve consists of the Lago di Mezzola and the wetland area which separates it from Lake Como, the Pian di Spagna.
+The Riserva Naturale Pian di Spagna e Lago di Mezzola is a nature reserve in Lombardy, in northern Italy.
+The reserve consists of the Lago di Mezzola and the Pian di Spagna, the wetland area which separates it from Lake Como.
 It includes parts of the comuni of Sorico and Gera Lario in the province of Como, and of the comuni of Dubino, Verceia and Novate Mezzola in the province of Sondrio.
 It was established by Deliberazione del Consiglio Regionale III/1913, dated 6 February 1985, and has the EUAP reference code EUAP0326.